scottarterbury/CryptoClustering/README.md

 # CryptoClustering

-In this challenge, you’ll use your knowledge of Python and unsupervised learning to predict if cryptocurrencies are affected by 24-hour or 7-day price changes.
+In this challenge, I used my knowledge of Python and unsupervised learning to predict if cryptocurrencies are affected by 24-hour or 7-day price changes.

 #### Instructions
   1. Rename the Crypto_Clustering_starter_code.ipynb file as Crypto_Clustering.ipynb.